-Increased risk of infection and complications for workers who are clinically extremely vulnerable and workers in higher- risk groups Employees Pupils Young People Families Contractors Visitors Members of the public doors and arrange the furniture if appropriate and possible.
+Increased Employees doors and arrange the furniture if appropriate and possible.
 Use fans for good air circulation.
-Co2 monitors- respond by opening windows/doors Occupants encouraged to wear additional, suitable indoor clothing.
+Occupants encouraged to wear additional, suitable indoor clothing.
 Ensure staff meetings and insets are in rooms with suitable and sufficient ventilation.
-Open windows and use fans to circulate air, Identify who in the work force could be clinically extremely vulnerable and refer to government guidance and HSE and PHE guidance on protecting vulnerable workers during the pandemic on how to support workers in higher-risk groups and those who are clinically extremely vulnerable. i e v s a F Guidance on who is clinically extremely vulnerable and what further support may be available from Public Health England.
-Airborne spread of COVID Employees Pupils Young People Families Contractors Visitors Members of the public • Although Face coverings are not advised for pupils and staff, persons choosing to wear face coverings as a precaution will not be deterred when outside the classroom.
+Open windows and use fans to circulate air, Identify who in the work force could be clinically Guidance on who risk of infection and complications for workers who are clinically extremely vulnerable and workers in higher- risk groups Pupils Young People Families Contractors Visitors Members of the public extremely vulnerable and refer to government guidance and HSE and PHE guidance on protecting vulnerable workers during the pandemic on how to support workers in higher-risk groups and those who are clinically extremely vulnerable. is clinically extremely vulnerable and what further support may be available from Public Health England.
+Airborne spread of COVID Employees Pupils Young People Families Contractors Visitors Members of the public Although from Step 4, face coverings will no longer be advised for pupils, staff and visitors, persons choosing to wear face coverings as a precaution will not be deterred when outside the classroom.
+Where staff are in enclosed and crowded spaces, face masks are recommended (but not required).
+Face coverings recommended on school transport.
 Returning to work after summer closure Employees Pupils Young People Families Contractors Visitors Members of the public Buildings and health and safety compliance checks continue to be undertaken (e.g. fire alarm, emergency lighting, water hygiene, etc.).
 Information and instruction for returning workers to ensure clarity on arrangements for cleaning and hygiene and ventilation.
 Vaccination is a control measure against COVID so staff can be asked to confirm that they are vaccinated.
-This information will assist in the risk assessment for outbreak management plans.
-Communicate updates with supply staff and other temporary or peripatetic staff and volunteers to follow the school's arrangements for managing and minimising risk.
-Review/update policies to reflect changes brought about by updated COVID-19 requirements.
-Ensure website is compliant with regards to the publishing of policies and risk assessment.
-Encourage vaccination t up amongst eligible staff -- -- -- -- -- --
+This

-Completed by: HT & SBM Date 05/11/2 21 ------------------------------------- ----
+Completed by: HT & SBM Date 03/09/21 --------------- ---------- ------ ----------

-Reviewed by Date Next Review Due HT & SBM 01/03/2022 01/04/2022
+Reviewed by Date Next Review Due 25/10/21